In August, 2016 we noticed a rise of fraudulent sellers on Amazon. In an article titled Rise of Scam Amazon Marketplace Sellers we wrote:

 The more we looked at it, the more aware we became that this is not an one-off issue, but instead a continuing effort to exploit the marketplace.
 And thus in December, 2016 we built Scam Sellers.

-At Marketplace Pulse we have developed proprietary technology allowing us to monitor marketplaces like Amazon.com, eBay.com or even Walmart.
-By utilizing this data we built Scam Sellers to help online shoppers.
+At Marketplace Pulse we have developed proprietary technology allowing us to monitor marketplaces like Amazon.com, eBay.com, Walmart, etc. By utilizing this data we built Scam Sellers to help online shoppers.

 The goal for Scam Sellers is to uncover fraudulent sellers as quickly as we can (we use a variety metrics to do this), and educate customers how to avoid them in the future.
 We've written a guide How to spot a scam seller, and continue to provide more information.